 “The physical therapy really helped me,” she said.
 “There is no surgery in my future.”

-Toward personalized treatment
+A personalized treatment plan

 The experience of Glowacki and other patients enrolled in the ARC trial – the national enrollment target is 700 – could help orthopedists do a better job of tailoring treatment for rotator cuff injuries, McCarty said.